By Cindy Moy Carr, founder of mySysters

-WHAT DOES MENOPAUSE HAVE TO DO WITH IT?
+WHAT DOES PERIMENOPAUSE HAVE TO DO WITH IT?

-At a time when hormone levels vary, such as during menopause, it is not uncommon for women to experience changes in eye health.
+At a time when hormone levels vary, such as duringperimenopause or menopause, it is not uncommon for women to experience changes in eye health.

 Studies have demonstrated that this impact is brought on by a drop in sex hormone levels, particularly estrogen and androgen.

-A proactive approach to eye health is essential for menopausal women to identify these issues early.
+A proactive approach to eye health is essential to identify prevalent issues early.

-Glaucoma is brought on by the high intraocular pressure found in menopausal women.
+Glaucoma is brought on by the high intraocular pressure rise found in menopausal women.